 The Chapters Financial team sees regular enquiries from individuals seeking to understand the process and to consider the financial aspects of any separation, including any pensions to be divided (pensions in divorce).

 I have been involved in providing advice on the financial aspects of divorce for over a decade (even longer if I count my own experience of divorce!), having been trained and tested by the Resolution organisation in 2007, and the options of how an individual may proceed through their divorce have changed over this time.

 There has been significant and welcome ongoing increase in couples using mediation services to reach agreement.
 Parting couples come together in a constructive format to try to formulate a set of proposals with which they are happy to move forwards.

 Contentious divorces still continue, and this is unlikely to change, although it would be fair to suggest that you pay to argue.
-The needs and care of any children of the family is likely to remain paramount to all involved in the process and you would not normally finalise a Decree Absolute with the Court without financial matters being resolved, either by agreement or adjudication, to include, where appropriate, division of pensions.
+The needs and care of any children of the family is likely to remain paramount to all involved in the process and you would not normally finalise a Final Order (previously known as a Decree Absolute) with the Court without financial matters being resolved, either by agreement or adjudication, to include, where appropriate, division of pensions.

 Also, please be under no illusion that the UK family law court system continues to be under great pressure due to the number of divorce cases and that can make the process lengthy, even when non-contentious.
 It is sensible to manage time and cost expectations as you proceed.

 One recent development is the need for the UK legal system to consider 'no-fault' divorce, rather than one party having to petition on the basis of a fault within the marriage.
 Many are keen advocates of this proposal.

 To further the consideration, I am delighted that my colleague, Karin Walker of KGW Family Law in Woking, has provided additional notes, as follows: